Skip to content

 cancel_allocation

 Mark an envelope as cancelled.
 The record is kept for audit purposes.
+Cancellation is terminal — VERA does not track lineage between a cancelled envelope and any replacement.

 Updates: 07.
 Budgets col F (status → "cancelled")